lsst-dm/scipi_docs_prototype/templates/struc_template.forTasks.rst

   - Description of what it does

-- Ultimately, the parameter type will link to a documentation  topic for that type (such as a class’s API reference), which will  happen automatically.
+- Ultimately, the parameter type will link to a documentation  topic for that type (such as a class’s API reference).

 ..
 For the sfp pages, these links were all stubs

+`Guidance for the Retargetable Subtasks Subsection  <instruc_template.forTasks.html#retarg>`_ .

 Parameters
 ----------